Desktop Metal: $179 Million Merger to $7 Million Sale

 Contested merger and Delaware litigation.
 In December 2024, Desktop Metal sued Nano Dimension in Delaware Court of Chancery, alleging that Nano had failed to obtain required regulatory approvals to close the previously agreed merger transaction.
 The legal battle that followed accumulated an estimated $90 million in disputed legal fees as Desktop Metal fought to compel merger completion.
 The Delaware Court of Chancery ordered Nano Dimension to consummate the acquisition.

 April 2, 2025: Merger closes and funding stops.
-Nano Dimension completed the acquisition on April 2, 2025, paying $179.3 million or $5.295 per share—below Desktop Metal's peak valuation.
-According to subsequent reports, the following events occurred on the same day the merger closed:
+Nano Dimension completed the acquisition on April 2, 2025, paying $179.3 million, or $5.295 per share.
+Industry reports later said the following events occurred on the same day:

 - Nano Dimension provided a $12 million bridge loan to Desktop Metal